Hanaka15/BanterSplash/README.md

 # BanterSplash

 Welcome to BanterSplash, where text meets vibrant colors to create engaging and lively banter!
-BanterSplash is a web-based tool designed to add a splash of color to your words, turning ordinary text into a playful and visually appealing experience.
+BanterSplash is a web-based tool designed to add a splash of color to your Banter Bio. - ChatGpt

 ## Features